-Since its arrival globally, the coronavirus pandemic has caused economic and financial insecurity for millions of people around the globe while also resulting in a massive loss of life, both of which will continue to impact the lives of individuals even after a vaccine to this virus is found.
+Since its arrival globally, the COVID-19 pandemic has caused economic and financial insecurity for millions of people around the globe while also resulting in a massive loss of life, both of which will continue to impact the lives of individuals even after a vaccine to this virus is found.

 However, this virus has also resulted in other uncertainties and disappointments in our daily life.
-From high school and college seniors who won’t be able to walk during graduation, and the postponement of festivals, weddings, and other celebrations, to the cancellation of vacation plans and other milestones which individuals were looking forward to throughout the year, all of us have one thing in common from this pandemic—we are experiencing grief.
+From high school and college seniors who were not able to walk during graduation, and the postponement of festivals, weddings, and other celebrations, to the cancellation of vacation plans and other milestones which individuals were looking forward to throughout the year, all of us have one thing in common from this pandemic—we are experiencing grief.

 “I am grieving that I’m not going on a vacation with my children to Disney World this year,” a work colleague recently said to me.
 “But I feel guilty for admitting that out loud because so many people have lost more.”